radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ```

 Important to note here is the `repo` method right at the end which instantiates
-a new `ProjectRepository` instance, just as we've done in the controller.
-The
+a new `ProjectRepository` instance, just as we've done in the console in the
-`create` action in this controller looks almost _exactly_ like a normal
+past.
+The `create` action in this controller looks almost _exactly_ like a
-`create` action, but rather than calling `create` on the model class (i.e.
+normal `create` action, but rather than calling `create` on the model class
-`Project.create`) it calls it on the repo instead: `repo.create`.
+(i.e.  `Project.create`) it calls it on the repo instead: `repo.create`.

 Also important to note that there's a `.to_h` and `symbolize_keys` call on the
 end of the code inside `project_params`.
 This is because the `create` method